Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 • Featured snippet appearance increased by 87% for properly structured recipe content

-• Recipe carousel placement drives 3x more traffic than position 1 standard results
+• Recipe carousel placement drives 3x more traffic than a position 1 standard result

-• Voice search optimization – structured recipes are preferred by Google Assistant and Alexa
+• Voice search optimization — structured recipes are the preferred source for Google Assistant and Alexa responses

 But here's the catch: simply adding recipe schema isn't enough.
-Google's algorithms have become sophisticated at detecting poorly implemented or spammy structured data.
-Your schema must be accurate, complete, and genuinely helpful to earn rich results.
+Google's algorithms have become sophisticated at detecting poorly implemented or inaccurate structured data.
+Your schema must be accurate, complete, and genuinely match the visible page content to earn rich results.

-Key Insight: Google confirmed in their 2025 Search Central documentation that recipe schema quality directly impacts ranking potential for food-related queries.
+Key Insight: Google's 2025 Search Central documentation confirmed that recipe schema quality directly impacts ranking potential for food-related queries.
 Pages with comprehensive, accurate schema can outrank higher-authority sites with missing or incorrect markup.

 Recipe Schema Types: Standalone vs. ItemList